-El Camino Real Housing Authority is a public housing agency in Socorro, New Mexico that participates in the Section 8 Housing Choice Voucher program.
+El Camino Real Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Socorro and Valencia County, New Mexico Housing Choice Voucher||Closed|

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 How To Apply to the Housing Choice Voucher Waiting List

 The El Camino Real Housing Authority (ECRHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It is not known when this waiting list was last open, or when it will reopen.

 More information about El Camino Real Housing Authority can be found on its website at https://sites.google.com/site/elcaminorealhousing/home.